 Replacing your air filter is one of the easiest things to forget about as a homeowner.
-However, replacing it is super easy and can help your home’s heating and cooling system run efficiently and prolong its lifespan, while also preventing HVAC issues that can be expensive to repair.
+However, replacing it is super easy and can help your home’s heating system and cooling system run efficiently and prolong its lifespan, while also preventing HVAC issues that can be expensive to AC repair.

 So, when do you change your filter?